Vuex Axios: How to Send Vuex Axios GET Request in Vue

 The only way to change the state in a Vuex store is by committing a mutation.

-Vuex mutations are very similar to events: each mutation has a string type and a handler.
+Vuex mutations are similar to events: each mutation has a string type and a handler.
 The handler function is where we perform actual state modifications, and it will receive the state as the first argument.

 Step 5: Create an action.

-So, we can write the store function like this.
+We can write the store function like this.

 // store.js